Privacy notice : Electoral services - Candidates and Agents

 Further information

-If you would like to know more about how we use your information or you would like to inform us of a change to your contact details, please contact us using the details above.
+If you would like to know more about how we process your personal information or you would like to inform us of a change to your personal information, please contact us using the email address above.